Toy balloon: Uses

-Toy balloons have been used in place of firecrackers in some parts of South Asia and East Asia.
-These are prepared by tying multiple bunches of balloons on a long string or ribbon, passing one end of the string through a hole of an annulus-shaped disk (or a plate with a hole), and then fastening screws on the disk or plate, with the sharp ends of the screws pointed towards the balloons.
-The disk would be secured to a base to prevent movement.
+The noises created from a toy balloon are a staple element of sound design in popular media, especially in comedic animation and cartoons to represent inflatable objects in a comical manner.
+In addition, toy balloons have been used in place of firecrackers in some parts of South Asia and East Asia.
+These are prepared by tying multiple bunches of balloons on a long string or ribbon, passing one end of the string through a hole of an annulus-shaped disk (or a plate with a hole) studded with fastening screws, with the sharp ends of the screws pointed towards the balloons.
+The disk would be anchored to a base.
 The "firecracker" effect would be initiated by a person (or a machine) pulling on the ribbon and feeding it through the disk, while the noises are generated by the screw tips bursting the balloons in quick succession.

-There are water balloons which are balloons specifically designed to be filled with water.

-The noises created from a toy balloon are a staple element of sound design in popular media, especially in comedic animation and cartoons to represent inflatable objects in a comical manner.
+Classical comic musical composer P. D. Q. Bach has written several pieces featuring them, including Pervertimento for Bagpipes, Bicycle and Balloons, the Erotica Variations for Banned Instruments and Piano, and the 1712 Overture.